Best treatment options and cutting-edge research at the Department of Hematology, Oncology and Rheumatology

 CAR T cell Therapy

-We are the first center in Germany to offer CAR T cell therapy in acute leukemia and for the treatment of lymphoma.
+We offer CAR T cell therapy in acute leukemia and for the treatment of lymphoma.
 In this cell therapy, immune system cells (T cells) are genetically re-programmed so that they destroy the tumor cells.
 We would be happy to inform you whether this type of therapy might also offer promising results for your case.
 Additional information here.

 At a glance:

 - Personal care of our 2700 patients per year